tonethar/IGME-230-GDD-Spring-2018/notes/web-apps-5.md

 # 5 - JavaScript Functions

 ## Overview
-In computer programming, a *function* is a named section of a program that perform a specific task; they are basically "mini programs" within a larger program.
+In computer programming, a *function* is a named section of a program that performs a specific task; they are basically "mini programs" within a larger program.

 Functions contain a sequence of statements called the *function body*.
 There are two advantages to using functions:
 1. Reusability